Anomalous symmetry protected topological states in interacting fermion systems

 such that the total fermion parity $P_f=P_f^\g P_f^c$ is fixed.
-This equation relates the complex fermion decoration in the 3D bulk and the Majorana chain decorations of Majorana fermions on the 2D boundary.
-One can further show that, with the nontrivial 1-cocycles $s_1$ and $n_1$, this $n_3$ is the nontrivial 3-cocycle in $H^3(\Z_2^T,\Z_2)=\Z_2$.
-So the 3D bulk is in fact the special group super-cohomolocy state with $T^2=1$ \cite{Gu2014}.
+This equation relates the complex fermion decoration in the 3D bulk and the Majorana chain decoration on the 2D boundary.
+One can further show that this $n_3$ is the nontrivial 3-cocycle in $H^3(\Z_2^T,\Z_2)=\Z_2$.
+So the 3D bulk is in fact the special group super-cohomology state with symmetry $T^2=1$~\cite{Gu2014}.

-Despite the fact that the above state is defined on one tetrahedron, one can add more and more vertices in the 3D bulk or on the 2D boundary of the tetrahedron, and finally obtain a larger lattice with arbitrary triangulation.
-To make the ASPT state well-defined, we only need to show that each Pachner move is $G_b$-symmetric and fermion parity even.
+Despite the fact that the above state is defined on one tetrahedron, we can add more and more vertices in the 3D bulk or on the 2D boundary by Pachner moves \footnote{Pachner moves are fundamental steps of changing the shapes of the triangulation lattices (see \eq{F} for an example in 2D).}, and finally obtain a larger fine lattice.
+The only thing we need to check is that each Pachner move is symmetric and fermion parity even.
 There are two types of Pachner moves.
-The first type is the genuine 3D Pachner moves, which are well-defined for $\dd n_3=0$ and the complex fermions transform trivially under $G_b=\Z_2^T$.
+The first type is the well-defined genuine 3D Pachner move (without touching the boundary) for 3D bulk state in the special group super-cohomology theory~\cite{Gu2014}.
+The second type is the 2D boundary Pachner moves with the standard one:

-On the other hand, for the 2D Pachner moves involving the Majorana fermions on the boundary, we have for example the standard (2-2) move: